jorgebucaran/hyperapp/README.md

   ])
 ```

-The view returns your specification in the form of a plain JavaScript object known as a [virtual DOM](#virtual-dom) and Hyperapp takes care of updating the actual DOM to match it.

-This operation doesn't replace the entire DOM tree, but only update the parts that changed.
-Incremental updates are calculated by diffing the old and the new virtual DOM, then patching the DOM to reflect the new version.

-#### Virtual DOM

 A virtual DOM is a description of what a DOM should look like using a tree of nested JavaScript objects known as virtual nodes.
-Think of a virtual DOM as a lightweight representation of the DOM.
-In the previous example, the view function returns and object like this.
+Think of it as a lightweight representation of the DOM.
+In the example, the view function returns and object like this.

 ```jsx
 {